ms/buildtogether.tech/debugging/index.md

     step over them so that you can stay focused on one particular problem.

-Using a debugger is generally more productive than adding `print` statements to your program and re-running it:

--   Adding `print` statements takes longer than clicking on a line and setting a breakpoint.

--   Adding `print` statements distorts the code you're debugging by moving things around in memory, altering the flow of control, and/or changing the timing of thread execution.

--   It's all too easy to make a mistake in the `print` statement.
+Using a debugger is generally more productive than adding `print` statements to your program and re-running it: the latter takes longer than clicking on a line and setting a breakpoint, and adding `print` statements distorts the code you're debugging by moving things around in memory, altering the flow of control, and/or changing the timing of thread execution.
+It's all too easy to make a mistake in the `print` statement.
 Few things are as frustrating as wasting an afternoon debugging a problem, only to realize that the `print` you copied and pasted isn't displaying the values you thought it was.

-{: .continue}
-However, like all tools, a debugger only makes you more productive after you've learned how to use it.
+Like all tools, a debugger only makes you more productive after you've learned how to use it.
 The good news is that this only takes a few minutes if you're already using an IDE.

 <div class="callout" markdown="1">